-When it comes to professional liability insurance cost, business owners sometimes doubt if the cost is worth the benefits.
-Some business owners may not even be aware of the potential benefits of professional liability insurance.
+When it comes to the professional liability insurance cost, business owners sometimes doubt if the expense is worth the benefits.
+In addition, some business owners may not even be aware of the potential benefits of professional liability insurance.

 But, small businesses going without insurance are setting themselves up for a painful (and expensive) future.